Garage Conversion Nottingham

 If your lounge is adjacent to your garage then an open-plan lounge diner is something to think about, or just open up the lounge into a larger liveable space, if that is your goal.
 If on the other hand neither of these are practical or doable, then converting the garage as totally separate room may work better for you, something like a kids playroom, personal gym or home office.
 Whatever your reason for needing more room, you have to create that balance and harmony within your home environment.

 Call Nottingham Builders for a FREE Consultation and FREE Quotation

-Any garage conversion building project will usually follow these series of events.
+A garage conversion building project will usually follow these series of events.
 Here are those events simplified into an easy list.
-As always, it will of course all depend on the actual type of conversion that you require
+As always, it will of course all depend on the actual type of conversion that you require:

 1) Obtain the architectural drawings approval from your particular local authorities

 2) Remove existing garage doors, could be the up and over type or barn doors, if necessary